Label305-Forks/Backup-to-Google-Cloud-Storage/README.md

-mvarrieur / MySQL-backup-to-Google-Cloud-Storage
+tscheepers / Backup-to-Google-Cloud-Storage
 =================================
-This is adapted code from: [https://github.com/woxxy/MySQL-backup-to-Amazon-S3](https://github.com/woxxy/MySQL-backup-to-Amazon-S3)
+This is adapted code from: [https://github.com/woxxy/MySQL-backup-to-Amazon-S3](https://github.com/woxxy/MySQL-backup-to-Amazon-S3) and from: [https://github.com/mvarrieur/MySQL-backup-to-Google-Cloud-Storage](https://github.com/mvarrieur/MySQL-backup-to-Google-Cloud-Storage)

 (This is not really an application, just a manual and some lines of code)